IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Step 7: Pay the Application Fee

 After submission, you'll be redirected to the payment gateway.
-Choose your payment mode wisely (net banking is most reliable).
-Complete the payment before the deadline.
+Choose the right payment option and pay the amount.

 Step 8: Save Everything